-The Maryland Department of Housing and Community Development (DHCD) is the lead agency for the Community Development Block Grant (CDBG), HOME Investments Partnership Program (HOME), National Housing Trust Fund (HTF) and Emergency Solutions Grants (ESG) program.
-The Maryland Department of Health is the lead agency for the Housing Opportunities for Persons With AIDS (HOPWA) program.
+The Maryland Department of Housing and Community Development (DHCD) is the core agency responsible for administration of the following programs: Community Development Block Grants (CDBG), HOME Investment Partnerships (HOME), Emergency Solutions Grants (ESG), and the National Housing Trust Fund (HTF).
+Housing Opportunities for Persons with AIDS (HOPWA) is administered by the Maryland Department of Health (MDH).